Can A Negative Be A Whole Number

 Can a Negative Be a Whole Number?

 To answer this question definitively, we need to understand the definitions of whole numbers, integers, and negative numbers.
 Whole numbers are a subset of integers, and integers include both positive and negative numbers, as well as zero.
-However, the term "whole numbers" itself has a more restrictive meaning.
+Even so, the term "whole numbers" itself has a more restrictive meaning.
 So, let's break this down.

 Defining Whole Numbers